syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Troubleshooting

- If the document is protected with the owner's password only, it can be opened without entering a password.
+ 1. If the document is protected with the owner's password only, it can be opened without entering a password.
 In that case, can the Syncfusion library remove or change restrictions?
-And how do you open a document using the owner's password if it's different from the user's password?

- Using our Syncfusion library, remove or edit permissions in a document restricted by an owner password using our import pages option.
-If you provide the correct owner password, you can perform these actions within the same document.
+      Using our Syncfusion library, remove or edit permissions in a document restricted by an owner password using our [import pages option](https://help.syncfusion.com/file-formats/pdf/working-with-pages#importing-pages-from-an-existing-document).

+ 2. How do you open a document using the owner's password if it's different from the user's password?

+      Open a document using the owner's password if it's different from the user's password.
+You can  refer to the following code example.

  {% tabs %}